 Mexico City is one of my favorite cities in the world.
-This bustling metropolitan can seem overwhelming and chaotic, but take it little by little and you’ll undoubtedly fall in love as well.
+This bustling metropolis can seem overwhelming at first, but take it little by little and you’ll undoubtedly fall in love.
 Mexico City can often feel like a dozen cities in one.
-Once you find your neighborhood and favorite spots in the throes of this city of over 20 million people, it’s easy to feel at home.
-It’s impossible to get bored in Mexico City.
-It’s one of the liveliest and most exciting cities I’ve ever been to.
-Culture, history, and cuisine intersect in every plaza and alleyways of Mexico’s capital.
-Whether your travel style is sightseeing or roaming around aimlessly, Mexico City has a slew of things to do for you.
+It takes time to find your footing and favorite spots in the throes of this city of over 20 million people.
+Once you do, you will feel right at home.
+Mexico City is one of the liveliest and most exciting cities I’ve ever been to.
+Culture, history, and cuisine intersect in every plaza and cobbled street of Mexico’s capital.
+It is impossible to get bored here.
+Whether your travel style is hardcore sightseeing or roaming around aimlessly, Mexico City has a slew of things to do for you.

 While you’ll surely find your own favorite things to do in Mexico City, this list is a good place to start.